lyndon025/playtested/src/content/article/2023-10-31-sacrifice-or-redeem-these-corrupted-heroes--impressions---blade-of-god-ii-orisols.md

 ---
-title: "Sacrifice or Redeem these corrupted heroes | Impressions - Blade of God II: Orisols"
+author: lyndonguitar
+category: Review
-description: "Blade of God II: Orisols is a dark fantasy ARPG game that is often described as 'Dark Souls' inspired or a Souls-like experience, but this couldn't be further from the truth.
-The only commonalities it shares are a third-person perspective and the ability to dodge attacks."
+description: 'Blade of God II: Orisols is a dark fantasy ARPG game that is often described as ''Dark Souls'' inspired or a Souls-like experience, but this couldn''t be further from the truth.
+The only commonalities it shares are a third-person perspective and the ability to dodge attacks.'
+featured: false
 pubDate: 2023-10-31
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "blade-of-god-x:-orisols"]
+tags:
-featured: false
+- taptap
+- blade-of-god-x:-orisols
-thumb: ""
+thumb: ''
+title: 'Sacrifice or Redeem these corrupted heroes | Impressions - Blade of God II:
+  Orisols'
 ---

 Blade of God II: Orisols is a dark fantasy ARPG game that is often described as "Dark Souls" inspired or a Souls-like experience, but this couldn't be further from the truth.
 The only commonalities it shares are a third-person perspective and the ability to dodge attacks.